Before you self-publish a book, make sure you have everything in place and ready.

 If not, it is like throwing a message in a bottle into the ocean.

-And then you will be hoping that someone will find the note inside and then obey and buy a copy of your book.
+You will then hope that someone will find the note inside, obey, and buy a copy of your book.

 It is not a recipe for success.